 80 Mile beach is roughly 350km south of Broome, accessed by a 11km gravel road that is kept in fairly good condition.
 If you haven’t done much gravel driving, maybe you will consider it is a bit rough, but realistically, its in good condition.

 Barn Hill Station is a further 256km north east of 80 Mile Beach, and is another hugely popular coastal camp site between Port Hedland and Broome.
+Alternatively, you also have Port Smith, the incredible Pardoo Station and Cape Keraudren.

 80 mile beach